 With great power comes great responsibility

 3D printing gives us the power to create anything.
-All we need is an idea and a modicum of talent when it comes to creating a 3D file.
-This revolutionizes the way we can create objects and turn ideas into 3D printed reality.
+All you need is an idea and a modicum of talent when it comes to creating a 3D file.
+This revolutionizes the way we can create objects and turn ideas into 3D-printed reality.

 However, this can also cause problems.
 When 3D files are uploaded to a website, who guarantees that your designs won’t be sold and copied?
 And who checks if you are the original author of the files that you claim as your own?
 Let’s dive a bit deeper into all this.

 I know that you sometimes work for weeks, even months, on your designs.
 Designs that cost a lot of time, resources, and willpower.
 Some designs might be the prototype of a new tech gadget, while others are a smart idea that you want to keep to yourself.

 Of course the last thing that you’d want to happen is for others to see these prints or even worse, copy them.
 So, if you upload your file to our website, isn’t there a risk that someone steals your idea or downloads your files?

 Well, not really.